-- 1. Visually inspect the belt for signs of unusual wear, cuts, fraying or looseness.
-If the belt is in poor condition or is loose. have it replaced or adjusted.
-It is recommended that you visit a NISSAN dealer for this service - 2.
-Have the belt checked regularly for condition and tension in accordance with the maintenance schedule found in the "Maintenance and schedules" section of this manual
+- Visually inspect the belt for signs of unusual wear, cuts, or fraying.
+If the belt is in poor condition, have it replaced or adjusted.
+It is recommended that you visit a NISSAN dealer for this service. - 2.
+Have the belt checked regularly for condition.